-A convergence area south of Angoche was studied in more detail to improve our understanding of the sources of chlorophyll entrainment from the coast.
-The convergence area was located west of the boundary between the previously sampled anticyclone in the north and a cyclone on the south.
-This area was evident on Modis and SST satellite imagery as a "triangle" of high chlorophyll and low temperature.
-It was also characterised by ADCP measurements that indicated very strong south-eastward currents on the edge of the anticyclonic cell bordering the convergence area.
-On the western side of the area, the convergent cyclonic flow was considerably lower.
+The convergence area is located west of the boundary between the previously sampled anticyclone on the north and a cyclone on the south.
+It is evidenced on satellite picture as a "triangle" area of high chlorophyll and low temperature.
+It is also characterised by ADCP measurements that indicate very strong south-eastward current on the edge of the anticyclonic cell bordering the convergence area.
+On the western side of the area, the convergent cyclonic flow is considerably lower.